Key Takeaways

 If you’re interested in starting therapy, you may wonder how often you’ll need to see your therapist and what kind of results you can expect.
 As with most things in the world of mental health, the answer depends on your individual needs, preferences, and goals.
 You and your therapist can work together to determine the best course of treatment for you.

 Whether you’re interested in individual, couples, or family therapy, Rula makes it easy to find a therapist who can offer the personalized experience you deserve.
-Our therapist-matching program makes it easy to find a therapist who takes your insurance and schedule your first appointment as early as this week.
+Our therapist-matching program makes it easy to find a therapist who takes your insurance and schedule your first appointment as soon as tomorrow.

 More From Rula